aakllee/aakllee.github.io/content/posts/linkedin/index.md

 Anyway.
 That's why I have this site now, which I have complete control over and don't have to worry about suddenly locking me out.
-As a bonus, doesn't take 30 seconds to load, no tracking, no adverts, and no corporate BS.
+As a bonus, doesn't take 30 seconds to load, no tracking, and no adverts.
 Happy days.

-For those interested, the site is built using [Hugo/Poison](https://themes.gohugo.io/themes/poison/), hosted on GitHub Pages.
+For those interested in the technical details, the site is built using [Hugo/Poison](https://themes.gohugo.io/themes/poison/), hosted on GitHub Pages.
 Comments via [utteranc.es](https://utteranc.es).
 I do recognise the irony of hosting my website on another Microsoft-owned